 Safety projects on all public roads in New York State including local roads are eligible to receive HSIP funds.
-In FFY13 approximately 50% of the available HSIP funds were allocated to the 11 regions in New York state based on a formula that included VMT, population and crashes.
+In FFY14 approximately 50% of the available HSIP funds were allocated to the 11 regions in New York state based on a formula that included VMT, population and crashes.
 Fifty percent of the Region 11 allocation was provided to New York City for safety projects on local roads owned by New York City.
-The competitive application component of the HSIP program in New York States awarded funding to 24 local projects to be let between FFY 2013 - FFY 17 for a total of about \$51M in HSIP funding.
-In addition, 111 Capital Projects and/or Safety Capital Projects contained a local roads component.
-Approximately \$4.5 million was spent in local funds on safety projects in 2013.
-Project improvements on local projects by type in 2013 are shown below.
+The competitive application component of the HSIP program in New York State awarded funding to 24 local projects to be let between FFY 2013 - FFY 17 for a total of about \$51M in HSIP funding.
+In addition, 133 Capital Projects and/or Safety Capital Projects contained a local roads component.
+Approximately \$6.5 million was spent in local funds on safety projects in 2014.
+Project improvements on local projects by type in 2014 are shown below.

 Safety Improvement Number of Projects

-Pedestrian (non-SRTS) 2
+Pedestrian (non-SRTS) 27

-Bicycle 2
+Bicycle 5

-Highway Reconstruction/Widening/Overlay/New Construction 5
+Highway Reconstruction/Widening/Overlay/New Construction n 17

-Intersection Improvements 5
+Intersection & Interchange Improvements 12

-Traffic Signal Improvements 12
+Traffic Signal Improvements 17

-Pavement Markings/Resurfacing 1
+Pavement Markings/Resurfacing 3

-Shared Path Usage 1
+Shared Path Usage 3

-Signing 3
+Signing 6

 Clear Zone/Median barrier 2

-Sight Distance Improvements/Drainage Rehab 2
+Sight Distance Improvements/Drainage Rehab 3

-RR Crossings 7
+RR Crossings 37

-Projects included above are those that utilized the E09, Local G Government Unit funds.
+Interchange Reconstruction 1

-Identify which internal partners are involved with Highway Sa afety Improvement Program planning.
+Identify which internal partners are involved with Highway Safety Improvement Program planning.

-⊠Design
+Design

-⊠Planning
+Planning

 Maintenance

-□ Operations
+Operations

-☐ Governors Highway Safety Office
+Governors Highway Safety Office

 Other: